heypoom/fastspend/README.md

 - [ ] Standalone Rust library for parsing commands and invoking event handlers given the configuration
 - [ ] Where to host the database?
 - [ ] Generate PAT (personal access token)
+- [ ] Use a parser generator to parse our syntax, e.g. with Pest, Tree-sitter, or just plain 'ol Regex!
 - [ ] Let's try TDD! (test-driven development)

 **Frontends**